Microblogging in China: Censorship and free speech

 In July 2009, Chinese microblogs were severely curtailed when most of the domestic weibo services such as Fanfou were shut down.
 But it brought the birth of others, such as Tencent Weibo and Sina Weibo, operated by large Chinese Internet companies.
 Sohu Weibo and NetEase Weibo were suspended in July 2010 under the order of the Chinese administrators.
 Weibo is now operated as a "beta version", enabling the user to circumvent prohibition.

 Due to the Internet censorship in China, all of the China-based weibo services are now controlled by various self-censorship policies and methods.
 They usually have an automatically checked list of blacklisted keywords.
 Sometimes administrators monitor these manually.
 Posts on topics which are sensitive and forbidden in China (e.g. Human Rights, Liu Xiaobo) are deleted, and the user's account may be blocked.

 From 29 July 2020, Cyberspace Administration will carry out a three-month special censorship action to We-Media in China.
 One topic of the action is distributing We-Media accounts, which are on 13 major platforms including WeChat and Weibo, into different classes and categories.
 The action aims to stop We-Media's spreading false information, incorrectly discussing the history of CPC and China, promoting wrong perspective of values, malicious marketing and extortion.

 Some scandals and controversies such as the Li Gang incident, were uncovered by weibo.
 After incidents such as the Wenzhou train collision and the 2010 Shanghai fire, criticism of the CPC government increased on weibo.

 Although weibo services have not always met the approval of the government, many Chinese officials have opened weibo accounts.
 The official newspaper of the Central Committee of the Chinese Communist Party, the People's Daily, also launched its own People's Weibo (人民微博) in February 2010, with some governmental organizations and officials blogging on it.

 Recent studies have shown that official microblogging has become a sophisticated e-government effort for social management, especially for local governments and state units.
 It has led to a gradual change in local government's social governance strategy and functional change from being a service provider to a 'service predictor'.
 The latter requires enhanced capabilities to deliver individualized services and institute state surveillance via commercial service providers.
 In doing so, government units are experimenting with ways of interaction and negotiation with the microblogging public and service providers in their attempt to improve social management and political legitimacy.
 This negotiation process also exposes and/or creates inter-governmental tensions, since local governments in China consist of distinct units with their own particular preferences and operation procedures.

+The 2016 decision in the South China Sea arbitration resulted in a large-scale outpouring of criticism from Chinese internet users.
+From 1 July to 20 July 2016, over five million microblogs directly addressed the decision.
+It was one of the most discussed topics online in China during this period.